TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/PopulationSynthesis/V4.0PopulationSynthesis/index.md

 * Region.csv
 * Zones.csv `V4.0`

-In all cases copy the base scenario's folder and then update either `Zones.csv` for `Population.csv` depeding on your model's version.
+In all cases copy the base scenario's folder and then update either `Zones.csv` or `Population.csv` depending on your model's version.

 > [!Warning]
 > Make sure to include population for your external zones!
 If you do not there will be no trips made from the external residents into the study area.